latifkabir/n3He_Soft/README.md

 -------
 Contains
    * The DAQ control program using command line.
-   * The DAQ GUI control program (Under development).
+   * The DAQ GUI control program.

 Library
 -------